Hernia Symptoms, Causes, and Treatment Options | Gleneagles Hospital Penang

 A hernia may be detected by your doctor on a routine physical examination.
 It may lead to potentially serious problems, such as intestinal obstruction or strangulated bowel, and may require emergency hernia surgery.

-Following are the commonly used treatment options:
+The following are the commonly used treatment options for Hernia:

 • Open surgery: As the name implies, it is done by making an incision in the body at the impacted area and pushing the protruding tissue back to its original place and stitching the weakened muscles back together.